eipplusone/DataScrubber/README.md

   * and other

 ## Motivation
 This was an internship project, and apart from getting me an offer, it hasn't seen much use.
 If you would like to use this tool please let me know.
+Disclaimer: As most internship projects, this was coded without much development experience and thus doesn't follow many of good software development practices.